AJ2O/aws-whitepapers-summary/Security/ddos.md

 - Some instance types can enable [**enhanced networking**](https://aws.amazon.com/ec2/features/#enhanced-networking) to handle higher packets per second (PPS) and lower latencies

 ### Amazon EC2 with Auto Scaling
+A method to mitigate both infrastructure and application layer attacks is to scale to absorb attacks.
+Web applications on EC2 instances can be set behind a load balancer and automatically scale to meet suddent traffic spikes.
+Scaling events can be triggered by alarms on thresholds defined in [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/).
+The metrics used for the thresholds can be CPU, RAM, Network I/O, or even custom metrics.

+### Elastic Load Balancing
+Using an [elastic load balancer](https://aws.amazon.com/elasticloadbalancing/) can distribute network traffic among multiple backend instances, which can help with DDoS resiliency.
+There are three types of ELBs to consider, depending on the application:
+- **For web applications**, the [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) can be used to route traffic based on its content and accept only well-formed web requests
+  - Many common DDoS attacks such as SYN floods or UDP reflection attacks will be blocked by this feature
+- **For TCP-based applications**, the [Network Load Balancer (NLB)](https://aws.amazon.com/elasticloadbalancing/network-load-balancer/) can route traffic at ultra-low latency, and it can be associated with an [Elastic IP Address (EIP)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html)
+  - EIPs can be protected by AWS Shield Advanced, and by association the NLB will fall under its protection too

+### Leverage AWS Edge Locations for Scale
+AWS [Edge Locations](https://aws.amazon.com/cloudfront/features/#Global_Edge_Network) provide an additional layer of network infrastructure that provides the applications with access to highly-scaled, diverse Internet connections.
+Benefits of this include:
+- Optimized latency and throughput to users
+- Isolation of faults while minimizing impact on the app's availability
+- Increased ability to absorb DDoS attacks

+Edge locations and their benefits are automatically provided to any web application that uses [Amazon CloudFront](https://aws.amazon.com/cloudfront/) and [Amazon Route53](https://aws.amazon.com/route53/).

+#### Amazon CloudFront
+CloudFront is a CDN service for delivering websites and their components, including static, dynamic, and streaming content.
+It only accepts well-formed connections, preventing  many common DDoS attacks such as SYN floods and UDP reflection attacks from reaching the origin server.
+DDoS attacks are also isolated close to the source, preventing traffic from affecting other locations.

+#### Amazon Route53
+Route53 is a highly available and scalable DNS service that can be used to direct traffic to applications.
+It uses techniques such as *shuffle sharding* and *anycast striping* to help users access an application even if the DNS service is targeted by a DDoS attack:
+- With *shuffle sharding*, each of the user's name servers for a domain corresponds to a unique set of edge locations
+  - If one name server is unavailable, users can retry and receive a response from another name at a different edge location
+- With *anycast striping*, each DNS request is served by the most optimal location, spreading the network load and providing a faster response for users

 # Attack Surface Reduction